Frequently Asked Questions

 At the driving test centre

-You must bring the following items with you - if you don't, the Driving Standards Agency (DSA) may refuse to carry out the test and you may lose your fee:
+You must bring the following items with you - if you don't, the Driving Standards Agency (DVSA) may refuse to carry out the test and you may lose your fee:

 1. an appropriately insured and licensed vehicle, displaying L-plates (except for taxi and Approved Driving Instructor (ADI) part two tests), that is suitable for the purpose of the test